-Podcast: Putting children and young people at the forefront of practice
+Podcast: putting children and young people at the forefront of practice

 Cafcass has launched a new video with FJYPB board members, Taking me seriously: Letting you know how we help, to help children and young people understand its role in their lives.

 We discuss how this video was made, why it is needed and what it aims to achieve.
-Sarah and Jeremy discuss Cafcass’ practice framework, Together with Children and Families, and explain how it is implemented across Cafcass.
-The role of the FJYPB and the projects the members have been involved in are also discussed.
+Sarah and Jeremy discuss Cafcass’s practice framework, Together with Children and Families, and explain how it is being implemented across Cafcass.
+We also cover the role of the FJYPB and the projects the members have been involved in.

 Listen to “Putting children and young people at the forefront of practice” on Spreaker.